Seek Help From a Skilled

 Devastating Results of Traumatic Brain Injuries

 Traumatic brain injury is one of the most serious personal injuries a person can endure.
-Failure to diagnose a brain injury and order proper diagnostic testing, like CT scans or MRIs, can lead to further damage to the brain and permanent injury.
-Mr. Norman Younker has worked with many brain injury clients and their families to help them receive due compensation for their injuries.
+Our attorneys have worked with many brain injury clients and their families to help them receive due compensation for their injuries.

 In addition to compensation for financial losses, we will strive to recover damages for non-financial loss as well.
 This can include pain and suffering and loss of consortium.
 As these losses are impossible to quantify, we will take many things into consideration when seeking damages for non-financial loss, including the impact the injury has had on you and your family, and the impact that damages will have on the defendant.

 In order to recover damages in a traumatic brain injury case, the lawyers here at Younker Hyde Macfarlane will work alongside experts in the fields of accident reconstruction and medicine to establish liability.
 Once liability can be established, a claim can be filed against the liable party or parties for financial compensation.

 Our personal injury group, led by Mr. Norman Younker, has decades of experience handling these cases and they are uniquely qualified to handle your claim.

 Determining liability will depend in part on the cause of the accident.
 Under some circumstances, the cause of the accident can play a role in the outcome of your claim.
 For example, in medical malpractice cases in the state of Utah, compensation is capped at $450,000, regardless of loss.
 Determining the cause and establishing liability are key to a successful recovery.

 A number of external factors can result in traumatic brain injury.
 Some of the most common causes of TBI include:

 - Auto accidents

 - Motorcycle accidents